What Shape Has 4 Congruent Sides

 Visualizing the Differences: A Comparative Approach

 Understanding the subtle differences between these shapes is easier when visualizing them.
 Imagine drawing a rhombus.
 You can easily distort it by making one set of opposite angles more acute (less than 90 degrees) and the other set more obtuse (more than 90 degrees).
-You still have a rhombus because all four sides are equal.
+Now, you still have a rhombus because all four sides are equal.
 Now, imagine straightening out those angles until they all become 90 degrees.
 You’ve transformed your rhombus into a square!
 The kite, on the other hand, will always have at least one pair of adjacent congruent sides but lacks the parallel sides characteristic of a rhombus or parallelogram.

 Real-World Applications of Shapes with Four Congruent Sides